Fumiko Yonezawa: Recognitions

 Yonezawa has received many recognition and awards for her contribution to Physics, including in 1984 awarded the Saruhashi Prize and in 2005 awarded L'Oréal-UNESCO Award for Women in Science for "pioneering theory and computer simulations on amorphous semiconductors and liquid metals."

 Personal life

 Yonezawa married Masaharu Yonezawa (1936–1996), an economics graduate whom she met at Kyoto University.
 They had three daughters.
 In 1963, a year after they married, Masaharu was assigned by his employer to study at London School of Economics and Political Science.
 The company policy didn't allow spouses to accompany them, so Fumiko visited the British Council in Kyoto and wrote a letter to 30 vice-chancellors of universities in the UK asking for a scholarship to study in graduate school.
 Two universities responded to her letter.
 Fumiko chose to study at Keele University in Staffordshire.
 This allowed the couple to meet every weekend during their British studies.

-Her husband, Masaharu died of briefly illness in 1996, at the age of 60.
+Her husband, Masaharu died of a brief illness in 1996, at the age of 60.